peterhoward42/minikafka/docs/log.md

                 o  Move on to poll functionality
                     *  dispand indexcomponents in favour of a module per component
-                        *  MsgMeta and fix tests
+                *  Attempt to write the poll action to drive out what meta data is needed to make it efficient.
-                        *  FileMeta and fix tests
+                    *  Code (mostly) action.AddMessagesFromFile
-                        *  MessageFileList and fix tests
+                    *  Rename SerializeToBytes encode and make both byte slice and file desc versions of both, and unit tests o  Create and test the generated new function demands.
-                        *  ditch components module and fix tests
+                        *  msgFileList.FilesContainingThisMessageAndNewer(
-                        *  check comments
+                        o  fileMeta.SeekOffsetForMessageNumber
-                *  Attempt to write the poll action to drive out what meta data is needed to make it efficient. o  List the generated new function demands. o  Write and test them. o  Rever to testing the poll action. o  Remove duplicated code to get index at start of Action methods
+                    o  Rever to testing the poll action. o  Remove duplicated code to get index at start of Action methods